okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 ### Get an access token and make a request

-Request an OAuth 2.0 access token by making a call to your Okta [org authorization server](/docs/concepts/auth-servers/) `/authorize` endpoint.
+Request an OAuth 2.0 access token with a call to your Okta [org authorization server](/docs/concepts/auth-servers/) `/authorize` endpoint.
 Only the Okta org authorization server can mint access tokens that contain Okta API scopes.

 In Postman, the initial `/authorize` request is included in the **Authorization** tab > **OAuth 2.0** type > **Configure New Token** section.